ChunqiJIANG/jiang-azur/Usage-env02-assembly.md

   (assembly) jiang@azur:~/user_name$
 ```

-## Let's start !!!
-The usages of each tool in this environment are listed:
+---

-### Remote upload/download
+#### Prep: Remote upload/download
 ```
-## follow commands should be performed at your local terminal (not the server side, open a new terminal window when you need)
+## Follow commands should be performed at your local terminal (not the server side, open a new terminal window when you need)

 ## upload to jiang@azur
 # for file